dcajasn/dcajasn/README.md

 ## Hi people, I'm Dany 👋

-I'm from Peru, I studied economic engineering and I have a master in finance.
+I'm from Peru 🇵🇪, I studied economic engineering and I have a master in finance.
 I learned to programming by myself because I like to applied theory to real applications.
 My hobbies are workout at home, play video games, listen metal music, read about quantitative finance and programming applied to finance.

 ### Projects